 Look at that!
 You became a king with just a few horizontal and vertical lines!

 2. Memory Athletics

 Ha, we could expound here, but we not only wrote a free book about it but also took three years to produce a massive online course about it.
-Along with our free Pronunciation Mastery course, the two Chinese language basics of pronunciation and characters are now WAY easier for beginners.
+Along with our Pronunciation Mastery course, the two Chinese language basics of pronunciation and characters are now WAY easier for beginners.
 Get after it!